mkuczynski11/micropython-tflite/README.md

 Successful build should generate `build-ESP32_CAM`in `micropython/ports/esp32` directory.
 Inside of it you can find firmware.bin which should contain all dependencies and after flashing it onto device you should have `st7789` AND `camera` libraries.

-*NOTE:* This guide is made for ESP32_CAM module.
+*NOTE:* This guide is made for ESP32-CAM AI-THINKER module.
 Trying to build firmware intended for other modules should work provided following the correct [micropython](https://github.com/micropython/micropython) guide.